 This is how I painted a buffalo check floor pattern and it looks so good!
 This is an inexpensive way to update a floor when you are not able to add new flooring.

 My floor was over 10 years old and it was in bad shape.
 I know that I am going to have to have a new floor eventually but maybe I can put it off for a while by painted the floor.
-I have seen this project done many times from people I follow on Instagram and they have said that it has held up well.
+Seeing this project being done many times from people I follow on Instagram and they have said that it has held up well.
 Even Better Homes and Gardens has shared this project.

 The project cost around $40 for this entire makeover and that was for the floor paint.
 I researched which type of paint would be best.
-I have seen many people use chalk paint but I am very concerned about my washer shaking and scratching the floor.
 Erin from Lemon’s, Lavender, and Laundry used Porch and Patio Paint and it is also made for concrete.
-Since my tile is a natural stone, I thought it would be best for my floor.
-Asking the employees in the Home Improvement store and that is what they recommend.
+Since my tile is a natural stone, I think it would be best for my floor.
+Asking the employees in the Home Improvement store is my favorite way to get information and that is what they recommend.

 You need four colors.
 A light color, a dark color, and two colors in between the light and the dark.
-I used white for the light and Hale Navy for the dark.
+The paints I used are white for the light and Hale Navy for the dark.

 Honestly, the hardest part of the project is figuring out how to paint the pattern.
 I found a great video from Ace Hardware and I recommend watching this video before you start.
 It explains the process better than I can but I want to share some tips I learned from doing this project.